 The scheme was implemented in April 2019 and requires businesses to report their annual Greenhouse Gas Emissions (GHG)’s in line with their financial year.
 With the submission listed publicly within your company’s house directors report, SECR is a wonderful opportunity to pro-actively reduce your carbon emissions with backing and support from your financial team.

 The accuracy of SECR is extremely important, for example using the correct conversion factors, including an intensity metric and understanding your legal structure.
 Working with an energy consultant although not mandatory is recommended especially during the verification process.

 SECR has been introduced to ultimately reduce carbon emissions, although will naturally increase the profile of environmental reporting within your organisation.
-As we move towards a greener future, understanding your emissions year on year will be critical to delivery of additional schemes with similar outcomes.
+While moving towards a greener future, understanding your emissions year on year will be critical to delivery of additional schemes with similar outcomes.

 Who does it apply to?

-SECR must be completed by all quoted companies of any size, as well as ‘large’ unquoted companies, Academy Trusts and Limited Liability Partnerships (LLP)’s who meet with 2 of the following criteria:
+SECR must be completed by all quoted companies of any size, as well as ‘large’ unquoted companies, Academy Trusts and Limited Liability Partnerships (LLP)’s.
+These must meet with 2 of the following criteria:

 - Turnover of over £36 million

 - Balance sheet of over £18 million